kan01234/design-patterns/adapter-pattern/README.md

 # adapter-pattern
-Project of eample of adapter pattern implement by Java.
+Project of example of adapter pattern implement by Java.

 ## What is adapter pattern